PabloViniegra/PabloViniegra/README.md

 - 👋 Hi, I’m @PabloViniegra
-- 👀 I’m mainly interested in Backend technologies
+- 👀 I’m mainly interested in Web Development.
+I'm a full stack developer.
-- 🌱 I’m currently learning Python, Power Automate Desktop, C#, Azure Function, Form Recognizer, Power Apps.. etc
+- 🌱 I’m currently learning Rust, N8N, Svelte ... etc
 - 💞️ At the moment I am not looking to collaborate on projects...